 - What to wear under your clothes

-- If your dress has a slit or if you do big motions with your legs, wear girl shorts.
+- If your dress is short, has a slit, or if you do big motions with your legs, wear girl shorts.
 My favorite are Spanx.

 - Backless or laceback tops and dresses are great for tango.
 Nobody wants to see your brastraps.
 Clear plastic bra straps are NOT after all invisible and they are ugly.
 This is my favorite backless bra from NuBra.